ash47/OmegleMiddleMan/README.md

 OmegleMiddleMan
 ===============

-Lets you connect to two clients, then middle man the conversation, allowing you to intercept, change and even add new messages.
+ - Lets you connect to two or more clients, then middle man the conversation, allowing you to intercept, change and even add new messages.
+ - It also lets you connect to cleverbot.
+You can trick people into talk to cleverbot :)

 ###Requirements / Setup###
  - You need [Node.js](http://nodejs.org/)